-Academic/ FSA Approved Leave of Absence and Return of Title IV Funds return from the leave, the student continues to earn the Title IV aid previously awarded for the period.
-If a student does not meet the conditions of the Academic/ FSA Approved Leave of Absence, the student is considered to have ceased attendance and will be considered withdrawn for Financial Aid/Title IV purposes.
+A student granted an Academic/FSA Approved Leave of Absence is not considered to have withdrawn, and no Return of Title IV calculation is required.
+Upon the student's return from the leave, the student continues to earn the Title IV aid previously awarded for the period.
+If a student does not meet the conditions of the Academic/FSA Approved Leave of Absence, the student is considered to have ceased attendance and will be considered withdrawn for Financial Aid/Title IV purposes.
 Standard College is then required, by Federal regulations, to perform a Return of Title IV calculation.